 The Trustees meet every month from March through November.
 Members are welcome to attend.
-General Membership meetings are planned in the Spring and Fall.
-Note: Due to COVID, in 2021, the General Meeting will be held prior to the CBHA Picnic in July.
+A Spring Membership meeting is planned to kick off the new boating season and our Annual Business Meeting is held in the Fall.

 Cranberry Bay and Maple Bay land owners are encouraged to: